Soreine/hyper-gwent/README.md

 <h4 align="center">Browser extension to preview cards on pages containing GwentⓇ related content.</h4>
 <p align="center"><i>This is an unofficial fan work under the Gwent Fan Content Guidelines.
 Not approved/endorsed by CD PROJEKT RED</i></p>

-Hyper Gwent is a browser extension for Chrome and Firefox, which can detect Gwent card names in the page you visit and highlights them with a tooltip showing the card art and description.
+Hyper Gwent is a browser extension for Chrome and Firefox, which can detect Gwent card names in the page you visit.
+Hovering any card name shows the card art and description.

 The extension is fast.
-It is tolerant and tries to match plurals, inexact spellings ("ciri dash" instead of "Ciri: Dash"), and even common appelation for cards ("ADC", "gigni" etc.).
+It is tolerant and tries to match plurals, inexact spellings ("ciri dash" instead of "Ciri: Dash"), and even common appellation for cards ("ADC", "gigni" etc.).
 And you can also choose on which sites the extension should run.

 ---